Vulvovaginal Atrophy and Menopause

 Navigating the Emotional Impact of Vaginal Atrophy

-The effects of vaginal atrophy on emotional well-being can be severe, leading to reduced self-confidence, difficulties in relationships, and a reduction of general quality of life.
+The effects of vaginal atrophy on emotional well-being can be devastating, leading to reduced self-confidence, difficulties in relationships, and a reduction of general quality of life.

 Nutrition